 After an agreement has been ironed out and reached, it is submitted to the court for the divorce finalization.
 Often, the parties never even have to go to the courthouse.

-Family law attorney Andrew T. Richmond of Mahoney Nashatka Richmond, PLLC (MNR) is educated and licensed to help clients through the collaborative divorce process.
-MNR’s team of support professionals work with family law issues every day, it’s our chosen area of the law.
-Any questions, please, feel free to call us at 757-447-3800 or email us at email@example.com.
+Family law attorney Andrew T. Richmond of Mahoney & Richmond, PLLC is educated and licensed to help clients through the collaborative divorce process.
+M&R Law’s team of support professionals work with family law issues every day, it’s our chosen area of the law.

 For more information on collaborative law, visit the Collaborative Divorce Center of Coastal Virginia.